IrascibleBasil/pharis-mod-list/finishingUp.md

 ## Merged Patches
 Merging objects and levelled lists automatically solves many incompatibilities between mods and it is an essential part of maintaining a functioning load order.
 Both of these patches will be handled by **TES3Merge**, as since its latest update it supercedes the tes3cmd multipatch.

 As explained in the Preamble, you should have **TES3Merge** installed and added to your MO2 executables.
-Simply run **TES3Merge** through MO2 and rerun **mlox** to put the patches in their appropriate places.
+Simply run **TES3Merge** through MO2.
 If using OpenMW, now is the time to use the export plugin.

 ## Addendum